 I love working with metal.”

-Mechanic’s Note: With this submission, donjarsi won our 2017 Gift Card give-away.
+Mechanic’s Note: With this submission (and random drawing), donjarsi won our 2017 Gift Card give-away.
 Congratulations.

 Submitted By: Jeff